Cranberry: Etymology

 The name cranberry derives from the Middle Low German kraanbere (English translation, craneberry), first named as cranberry in English by the missionary John Eliot in 1647.
 Around 1694, German and Dutch colonists in New England used the word, cranberry, to represent the expanding flower, stem, calyx, and petals resembling the neck, head, and bill of a crane.
 The traditional English name for the plant more common in Europe, Vaccinium oxycoccos, fenberry, originated from plants with small red berries found growing in fen (marsh) lands of England.

-The Cranberry Harvest on the Island of Nantucket, Eastman Johnson, 1880.
+Distribution and habitat

+Cranberries can be found in acidic bogs throughout the cooler regions of the Northern Hemisphere.